1939 Copa del Generalísimo

 The 1939 Copa del Generalísimo was the 37th staging of the Copa del Rey, the Spanish football cup competition.

 The competition started on 14 May 1939 and concluded on 25 June 1939 with the final, held at the Montjuïc Stadium in Barcelona.

+Teams

+The 14 teams qualified for the competition through the regional championships played in the months following the end of the Spanish Civil War.

+Several major regional championships were not held in 1938–39, including those of Catalonia, Centro and Valencia.